newnewhouston/MangaFactory/README.md

 - **Single CBZ** — all chapters packed into `Volume_XX.cbz`, pages renamed to `Chapter_XX_page_YYY.ext`, cover inserted as `000_cover.ext`
 - **Folder Tree** — same naming, written to a `Volume_XX/` directory instead

+**After export** — the contents of `MDF/.mdf_uploads/` are wiped automatically (new in v1.6).
+The directory itself is kept so the next job can write into it without recreating it.
+Cleanup is best-effort; if a file happens to be locked by another process, it's skipped silently rather than failing the export.

 ---

 ## Requirements

 - Python 3.8+
-- Internet on first run — `flask`, `requests`, and `cloudscraper` are installed automatically into `.mdf_libs/` next to the script
+- Internet on first run — `flask`, `requests`, and `cloudscraper` are installed automatically into `~/Desktop/MangaFactory/MDF/.mdf_libs/`

 ---

 ## Notes

 - MangaDex fetches English translations only
-- `.mdf_libs/` holds auto-installed dependencies; `.mdf_uploads/` holds temporary upload files.
+- `MDF/.mdf_libs/` holds auto-installed dependencies; `MDF/.mdf_uploads/` holds temporary upload files (auto-cleared after each successful export).
 Both can be deleted safely between sessions
 - Dependencies do not touch your system Python installation
+- Upgrading from v1.5: the old `.mdf_libs/` and `.mdf_uploads/` folders next to the script can be deleted — v1.6 will rebuild them in `~/Desktop/MangaFactory/MDF/` on first run

 ---